 - 1 x 2 wood plank

 - some rope

 - blind hooks.

-Example: the finished blind need to be 50 inches width x 40 inches high.
+Example: the finished blind need to be 50 inches wide x 40 inches high.
 Adding the seams, the fabric dimensions must be 52 inches x 42 inches.
-You need to add 2 inches for each dowel, in this case 6 dowels: 2 inches x 6 = 12 inches to add on the height.
+You need to add 2 inches for each dowel, in this case, 6 dowels: 2 inches x 6 = 12 inches to add on the height.
 So the fabric piece to cut is 52 inches x 54 inches.

-The number of dowels you will need will depend of the window dimension.
-I suggest to place one every 6-10 inches.
+The number of dowels you will need will depend on the window dimension.
+I suggest placing one every 6-10 inches.
 Calculate to place them in a uniform manner along the entire height.